cureatr/minimongo/docs/source/index.rst

   own simple Connection pool.
 Connections are persistent and last the lifetime of your application.

-* **Friendly support for DBRef types**

-  ``minimongo`` can easily generate fully-specified DBRef objects, and store these into fields.
-Fetching via DBRef is simplified as well.

 * **Uses pymongo's native query syntax**

   Query methods are passed directly to pymongo_'s API. ``minimongo`` provides